 Banner and Box

+Now back to the top of the waterfall.
+At the very top is a banner showing the current state of the tree.
+If the tree is closed because of build or test failures, it should be mentioned here.
+If there's an announcement about a new build process, expected downtime, or some other aspect of Chromium development, it'll generally be shown here, too.
 Below that is an oval box.
 It has a number of handy links at the left -- try them to see where they go.
-It also has four rows of colored boxes, which show the pass/fail status of the last completed runs for several categories of slaves.
-If you click on one of those category names, you'll go to a partial waterfall view that shows only the related slaves.
-Hovering over a colored box shows you the name of the slave it's summarizing, and clicking on the box will go to a waterfall view with only that one slave.
+It also has four rows of colored boxes, which show the pass/fail status of the last completed runs for several categories of builders.
+If you click on one of those category names, you'll go to a partial waterfall view that shows only the related builders.
+Hovering over a colored box shows you the name of the builder it's summarizing, and clicking on the box will go to a waterfall view with only that one builder.

 It's important to use the right words so here are the official definitions: